NandhanaRajendran/LandingPageSample/README.md

-Hi Three...!
+Hey...!

-This is a sample landing page designed to showcase a country’s culture, tourism, and key highlights.
-Built with HTML, CSS, and JavaScript, it offers a responsive and visually appealing layout.
+This is a landing page designed to celebrate Independence Day.Built using HTML, CSS, and JavaScript, it features a visually appealing design with smooth transitions and dark mode support.